Geoalert/mapflow-docs-en/source/userguides/imagery_search.rst

     - "Available for me" - The search results will show only those providers that are connected to your account.

 .. note::
-    Filters and search parameters also work in real time on already found images, for example, you can hide all images from the table or leave only the results available to you.
+    Filters and search parameters also work in real time for the list of images; for example, you can hide all images from the table or filter only the results from the providers that are available for you.

 4. After clicking "Search Image", a table with search results and images extents will appear: